Uri

 fun parseRelative(uriRef: String, flags: UriFlags): <Error class: unknown class><Uri>

-Parses @uri_ref according to @flags and, if it is a relative-absolute-uris, resolves it relative to @base_uri.
+Parses @uri_ref according to @flags and, if it is a #relative-and-absolute-uris, resolves it relative to @base_uri.
 If the result is not a valid absolute URI, it will be discarded, and an error returned.

 Link copied to clipboard